-Admission to the select MA, EdS, and PhD graduate programs in school psychology is a two-step process consisting of a preliminary screening by the Graduate School and a final review by the Department of Educational Psychology's Advanced Graduate Studies Committee.
+Admission to the select MA, EdS, and PhD graduate programs in school psychology is a two-step process consisting of a preliminary screening by the Graduate School and a final review by the School Psychology Core Committee in the Department of Educational Psychology.

 Apply to the Graduate School.
-You will find detailed instructions on how to apply about the Graduate School Web site.
-Don't forget to send your fee and transcripts from all universities attended.
+You will find detailed instructions on how to apply on the Graduate School website.
+Don't forget to send them your transcripts from ALL universities attended.

 Official scores of the GRE General Test should be sent directly to Ball State University.
-If you use the code for Ball State (R1051), the results will go to the Graduate School.
+If you use the code for Ball State (1051) the results will go to the Graduate School.
 The Graduate School will forward a copy to the department.
-Please indicate that your major will be school psychology (3406) so that your results will not go to the wrong psychology department.

 Department of Educational Psychology

 Teachers College 505

 Applicants who have or will be granted a Baccalaureate degree are eligible to apply for the MA, EdS, or PhD degree.
 Applications may be made directly for any of the degrees, but many of our students choose combined admissions.
 For example, applicants may concurrently be granted admission into either the MA and EdS, or the MA and PhD in educational psychology (school).
 Applicants may be of such outstanding quality that they are eligible for concurrent admission into the MA and PhD in educational psychology (school).
 Such applicants must meet the admission requirements of the graduate school, achieve scores on the GRE at a level commensurate with master’s degree applicants applying to the advanced degree programs, and submit the additional materials appropriate to the degree program desired (see graduate school and departmental application procedures for the PhD in educational psychology (school) above).
 Candidates for admission must be approved by the School Psychology Core Committee and should contact the program director for appropriate forms and additional information.